 Committed in the natural to receive in the spiritual –

-We worship God for the truth we know about Him but can’t understand.
+We worship God for the truth we know about Him but don’t understand.
 For

 example, we worship Him because He is infinite and eternal.
-We are eternal; we
+We are finite,

-will never die, but God never had a beginning, and we will never be able to
+though our spirit will never die, yet we live in a temporal body, but God never had a beginning, and

-understand that, and so we worship Him for it.
+so we worship Him for that.
 Also, we worship God because He

 consists of faith, and for this reason He places an infinite value on our faith,